 During the consultation we will discuss your pregnancy and delivery, how you feel your pelvic floor function is now, whether you have any scaring, pain or stitches and how you feel your skin and body is healing.
 If there is any additional support you feel you may need but have not been given access to.

-I will look at your posture and will recommend safe postnatal stretches and simple exercises you can use in everyday life to begin your healing process, protect your core and pelvic floor from any further weakness and to help release parts of your body which may feel stuck in their pregnancy form.
+I will look at your posture and may recommend safe postnatal stretches and simple exercises you can use in everyday life to begin your healing process, protect your core and pelvic floor from any further weakness and to help release parts of your body which may feel stuck in their pregnancy form.

 Breathing correctly is a huge part of postnatal recovery, I will explain in more detail at your consultation, but in essence, your organs and diaphragm were all squashed and moved by your growing baby and while your organs gently move back to where they came from, the diaphragm can need some help to recover from the trauma of carrying your baby.
-I will assess your breathing and show you ways to encourage your whole core start to work as one.

-The appointment takes around 30 to 45 minutes to complete.
+The appointment takes around 30 minutes to complete.
 I also share details of other local healthcare professionals and services providers which may be able to support you further or help with any additional needs we identify.

 How much does it cost?